Tip #581: Maslow’s Hierarchy Applied to Teams

 “Brother” Joe relates Physiological needs to Time and Resources.
 Safety becomes Capacity, Social becomes Skill, Esteem becomes Competence and Self-Actualization becomes Peak Experiences.
 He describes them as follows:

-Time and Resources: “To be successful, a team’s most basic needs have to be aligned so they can reach their goals.
+“To be successful, align a team’s most basic needs so they can reach their goals.
 Having abundant resources and time and using them effectively can set your team on a higher level than others.”

-Capacity: “It doesn’t matter whether doing something is possible; if the team doesn’t have the capacity for projects they won’t get done.
+“It doesn’t matter whether doing something is possible.
+If the team doesn’t have the capacity for projects they won’t get done.
 Being overloaded is the biggest foe in the capacity category.”

-Skills and Competence: “Teams are elevated by the skill of their members.
-Honed skills that are turned into competencies can lift your entire … department.
-Cohesion and success are the result when time is taken to improve the craft of each individual…”
+“The skill of their members elevates their teams.
+If you turn honed skills into competencies, that can lift your entire … department.
+Cohesion and success are the result when we take time to improve the craft of each individual…”

-Peak Experiences: “At this level the team has done what formerly was impossible: they have fulfilled all goals and reached the top.”
+“At this level the team has done what formerly was impossible.
+They have fulfilled all goals and reached the top.”

 I thought this was an interesting take on Maslow’s Hierarchy.
 What do you think?